-Qualified property does not include any of the following.
+Qualified property acquired before September 28, 2017, does not include any of the following.

 - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year acquired.
 Property converted from personal use to business use in the same or later tax year may be qualified property. - Property required to be depreciated under the Alternative Depreciation System (ADS).
 This includes listed property used 50% or less in a qualified business use.
-For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies in chapter 4. - Qualified restaurant property (as defined in section 168(e)(7) of the Internal Revenue Code). - Qualified retail improvement property (as defined in section 168(e)(8) of the Internal Revenue Code). - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property for which you elected to accelerate certain credits in lieu of the special depreciation allowance (discussed next).
+For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies in chapter 4. - Property for which you elected not to claim any special depreciation allowance (discussed later).